Friday, December 30, 2016

 Run and leap like crazy!

-The first is "Sweet World" which could be a child's favourite dream: an entire planet made of candy.
+There are several levels, the first is "Sweet World" which could be a child's favourite dream: an entire planet made of candy.
 But these are killer sweets: like wobbly jelly and a cute rapidly-firing dolly mixture!
 The second is musically themed and features angry instruments like bongo drums and even some nice ones that play helpful musical notes.
-However, this is about as far as I've managed to get so I'm extremely grateful for a handy cheat mode that allows me to play on the later levels (and I must admit to being laughably impressed by the Meccano-styles in Tool World)

-Collecting the items is the name of the game and, in Sweet World, that means candy.
+Zool is a simple game at heart, it's all about collecting the items and, in Sweet World, that is candy.
 Look at the bottom/left of your screen which displays how many are required with an arrow pointing you in the right direction to find more.
-Thankfully, there are restart points from which to continue your adventure but it will never be easy as each level has such a cruel layout littered full of traps - and a huge number of baddies.
-Beware, lots of practice is required!!
+Thankfully, losing a life isn't a game buster as there are checkpoints from which to continue your adventure.

 Watch where you're walking!
 So many dangerous places in this world of weird.